Red-X-Projects/Trivia/README.md

 * UPGRADE: Theme and bug fix.
     * theme is upgraded and bugs are fixed.

+* ADD: Daily reward system
+    * Daily bonus everyday on joining the room
+    * When joining the room you will get 5 daily reward tickets
+    * To use the tickets typ !daily
+    *  Things you can win in daily: Trivia points 90%, Lucky-Tickets 40%, Silver-hammer: 20%, Brown-hammer: 10%.

 * ADD: Lucky jackpot
     * Lucky jackpot can be won my !luck command
     * You will need lucky tickets to do !luck